Is Walking Exercise? 18 Answers to Your Walking for Fitness Questions

 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-Maybe you have enjoyed rigorous exercise in the past, but time or events have conspired to make you look for some physical activities that are a bit less strenuous on the body than running or high-impact sports.
+Maybe you have enjoyed vigorous exercise in the past, but time or events have conspired to make you look for some physical activities that are a bit less strenuous on the body than running or high-impact sports.

 Or maybe it is the other way around, and you are just starting out with your exercise regimen, and need to ease into it.